 What Is Portion Control Dieting?

 The Portion control diet is controlling how much you eat for meals and snacks (and don’t forget those pesky liquid calories).

 If you want to stay in shape or lose weight, you’ve got to burn more calories than you consume (read all about it here).

 Food portion control is just as important as regular cardio and weightlifting, if not more important, to reach your weight loss goals.
 You could starve yourself on fad diets like Beyonce’s infamous lemonade and cayenne pepper diet, the every-meal cabbage soup diet, or so-called cleanses.

-It’s important to remember that adopting portion control isn’t equal to starving yourself or depriving yourself of enjoyment from eating.
+It’s important to remember that adopting portion control isn’t equal to starving yourself to lose weight or depriving yourself of enjoyment from eating.

 You could take dangerous diet pills that mess with your digestive system, decrease nutrient absorption, and destroy your metabolism.
 Or you could diet the healthy way with portion control where it's helped a lot of people and celebrities shed weight.

 How to Portion Control: Food Size Guide